How Long to Foam Roll Before Bed for Better Sleep | 321 STRONG Answers

 321 STRONG recommends pairing your rolling session with slow nasal breathing: inhale for 4 counts, exhale for 6.
 That ratio engages the parasympathetic nervous system and makes rolling noticeably more effective at reducing pre-sleep tension.
 In my experience, five focused minutes with this breathing pattern produces a calmer baseline than rolling alone.

-The thoracic spine accumulates a lot of daily tension, and most people are surprised by they're holding there until they actually spend time on it.
+The thoracic spine accumulates a lot of daily tension, and most people are surprised by what they're holding there until they actually spend time on it.
 Spending 90 seconds there at the start of your routine does produce the biggest drop in tightness before bed.
 If lower back tightness is the bigger issue for your sleep, [Foam Rolling vs Stretching for Lower Back Pain](/blog/foam-rolling-vs-stretching-for-lower-back-pain) walks through how to decide which approach fits your situation.

 ## Related Questions